 According to Hindu mythology, Kumbh Mela recalls the victory of demigods over demons.
 They decided to churn the Kshir Samudra (Milky Ocean) together to get Amrit (heavenly nectar) to attain immortality.
 Both demigods and demons agree to share the nectar.

-Further, demigods escaped with nectar pot, due to which demons chased them for twelve years.
-In this chase, nectar got spilled at four different places- Haridwar, Allahabad, Ujjain, and Nashik.
-Thus, these four places are considered to be the most pious Hindu regions in the world.
-As the chase continued for twelve years, Kumbh Mela is celebrated at four different places in every twelve years.
+Further, demigods escaped with a nectar pot, due to which demons chased them for twelve years.
+In this chase, nectar spilled at four places- Haridwar, Allahabad, Ujjain, and Nashik.
+Thus, these four places are considered the most pious Hindu regions in the world.
+As the chase continued for twelve years, Kumbh Mela is celebrated at four different places every twelve years.

 Holding one of the world’s largest religious gatherings, the main attraction of Haridwar Kumbh Mela is its rituals- the worship ceremony.
 Devotees here perform the worship ceremony wholeheartedly.
 It is one of the perfect places to offer prayers and get the blessing of the Lord.